 Meet The Brand Helping Home Cooks Build Confidence with Essential Kitchen Tools

-We spoke with Eunice Han about how she and co-founder Dave Nguyen came together to create Material Kitchen.
+We spoke with Eunice Byun about how she and co-founder Dave Nguyen came together to create Material Kitchen.

 Thrillist: What are your first memories in the kitchen?